 It’s always safe to presume that you’d have spent more than you planned for, so the first requisite is to acquire suitable funds.
 It is advisable that you arrange for enough funds to cover the complete expenses of operation for six months to about a year.

-1. Preliminary expenses: These are the expenses which you incur before the commencement of your business.
+- Preliminary expenses: These are the expenses that you incur before the commencement of your business.
 These expenditures are also referred to as formation expenses because they are incurred prior to the formation of your business.

-2. Professional expenses: These are expenditures that are paid to professional people who help you form your business.
-Few examples of such expenditure consist of accountant’s fees, fees paid to lawyers, expenditures incurred to make important and confidential documents, etc.
+- Professional expenses: These are expenditures that are paid to professional people who help you form your business.
+A few examples of such expenditure consist of accountant’s fees, fees paid to lawyers, expenditures incurred to make important and confidential documents, etc.

-3. Cost of goods sold: Here all the expenses that are incurred to make a product are referred to as cost of goods sold.
-In other words, total income earned minus your profit is the cost of goods sold.
+- Cost of goods sold: Here all the expenses that are incurred to make a product are referred to as the cost of goods sold.
+In other words, the total income earned minus your profit is the cost of goods sold.

-4. Expenditures incurred to sell and distribute: Like the name suggest, these expenses are incurred for the purpose of distributing and selling the products in the market.
+- Expenditures incurred to sell and distribute: As the name suggests, these expenses are incurred for the purpose of distributing and selling the products in the market.

-5. Cost of marketing the product: These costs consists of expenditures that are incurred to promote and market the product.
-Few examples of such costs are advertisements, sales promotion, free samples, etc.
+- Cost of marketing the product: These costs consist of expenditures that are incurred to promote and market the product.
+A few examples of such costs are advertisements, sales promotion, free samples, etc.

-6. Cost of technology: In every business, the use of technology is a must.
-This category of costs consists of expenses incurred on mobile phones, computer hardware and software, internet connection, computer consulting, etc.
+- Cost of technology: In every business, the use of technology is a must.
+This category of costs consists of expenses incurred on mobile phones, computer hardware, and software, internet connection, computer consulting, etc.

-7. Expenses incurred on administration: These expenditures consists of package of the goods, postage, stationery, rent, telephone, different kinds of commercial insurance, chairs, tables, etc.
+- Expenses incurred on administration: These expenditures consist of a package of goods, postage, stationery, rent, telephone, different kinds of commercial insurance, chairs, tables, etc.

-8. Salary and bonus: The largest chunk of your small business start up capital will probably go here.
-In this category you can include remuneration or salary paid to employees, workers’ compensation, bonuses, etc.
+- Salary and bonus: The largest chunk of your small business start-up capital will probably go here.
+In this category, you can include remuneration or salary paid to employees, workers’ compensation, bonuses, etc.

-9. One-time expenditure: All the expenditures which are only incurred once in the life of the business comes under this category.
-They consist of permits, licenses, starting inventory, housing, cost for installing machines and fixtures.
+- One-time expenditure: All the expenditures which are only incurred once in the life of the business comes under this category.
+They consist of permits, licenses, starting inventory, housing, the cost of installing machines and fixtures.

-10. Monthly expenses: They are incurred every month all through the life of the business.
-They include telephone bills, rent, wages and salaries, cost of advertisements, etc.
+- Monthly expenses: They are incurred every month all through the life of the business.
+They include telephone bills, rent, wages and salaries, the cost of advertisements, etc.